PentagonToy/SmartSim-CSC/README.md

 # SmartSim-CSC

-SmartSim-CSC is a CSC-oriented monorepo containing the SmartSim, SmartRedis, and RedisAI sources required for integrated simulation and machine-learning workflows on HPC systems.
+SmartSim-CSC is a CSC-oriented monorepo containing the SmartSim, SmartRedis, RedisAI, and OpenFOAM integration sources required for integrated simulation and machine-learning workflows on HPC systems.

 Maintained by: